Category: Blog

 • Liaising with hospital staff to advocate for consumers in relation to current health needs or retrospective complaints

-• Writing letters of complaints addressed to health service providers, in conjunction with consumers
+• Writing letters of complaint addressed to health service providers, in conjunction with consumers

 • Writing case notes within our Customer Relation Management system